Mineworkers Union of Namibia

 The Mineworkers Union of Namibia (MUN) is one of the most powerful of Namibia's trade unions.
 It plays a leading public role in the Namibian political space and is an ally of the ruling South West Africa People's Organization (SWAPO) government.
 The MUN was established in 1986.
 It is affiliated with the National Union of Namibian Workers (NUNW) national trade union center and had about 8,000 members in 2017.

 Strikes

 The MUN supported the 2008 Skorpion Zinc Strike, accusing Skorpion Zinc of practising racial discrimination and of negotiating in bad faith.

+Criticisms

+MUN has been accused of "dishonesty and neglect over unfulfilled promises to beneficiaries" in connection with a company it owns, Namibia Miners Investment Trust (Namit), established to support union members.
+When in 2025 government pushed for a majority stake in all new mining operations, MUN was criticised for defending this policy.